great-expectations/great_expectations/docs/how_to_guides/creating_batches/how_to_load_a_bigquery_table_or_a_query_result_as_a_batch.rst

 a table or the result of a query against an Expectation Suite.
 When you use a BigQuery Datasource, the validation is done in BigQuery itself.
 Your data is not downloaded.

+.. admonition:: Prerequisites: This how-to guide assumes that you have:

+    - a Data Context object:

+        - with a SQLAlchemy Datasource that is configured to connect to your BigQuery account

 Steps
 -----

-1. First, make sure that you have a Data Context object with a SQLAlchemy Datasource that is configured to connect to your BigQuery account.

-2. Next, construct the Batch Kwargs that describe your table or query to GE:
+1. First, construct the Batch Kwargs that describe your table or query to GE:

 **If you want to refer to a table:**